oliora/oliora.github.io/about.md

 Hi!
 My name is **Andrey Upadyshev**.
 You may also know me as **Oliora**.

-I'm a professional software developer for almost 20 years, passionated about C++, software architecture and high performance.
+I'm a professional software developer for more than 20 years, passionated about C++, software architecture and high performance.
 I worked at many companies in different domains with having C++ as my main programming language for most of the time.
 I'm in love and hate relation with C++ and esspecially interested in simulataneous rise and fade of the language.

 This blog was created to share some of my findings, thoughts and ranting about C++ and, sometimes, the other tech.